Love Theme from Romeo and Juliet: Lyrics

 The song has at least three different sets of English lyrics.

-The first English version is called "What Is a Youth?", featuring lyrics by Eugene Walter, and sung by Glen Weston.
-This version was used in the film and was released on the soundtrack album in 1968.
+The first English version is called "What Is a Youth?," featuring lyrics by Eugene Walter and sung by Glen Weston.
+This version was used in the English language release of the film and was released on the soundtrack album in 1968.

-The second English version is called "A Time for Us", featuring lyrics by Larry Kusik and Eddie Snyder.
-This version has been recorded by Johnny Mathis, Shirley Bassey, Andy Williams, Stevie Wonder, and others.
+The second English version is called "A Time for Us," featuring lyrics by Larry Kusik and Eddie Snyder.
+This version has been recorded by Johnny Mathis, Shirley Bassey, Andy Williams, Stevie Wonder, Donny Osmond and others.